New Territory Real Estate Guide

 Quick Facts

-New Territory, a 3,200-acre master-planned community in Sugar Land, offers a distinct lifestyle just 30 minutes from Houston.
-Once occupied by pecan groves and sugar cane fields, the area has transformed into a thriving residential oasis with approximately 17,000 residents across 42 neighborhoods.
-Its landscape is defined by over 450 acres of parks, seven lakes for fishing, and mature trees that create a lush, green environment.
-This carefully designed community provides a well-rounded living experience with convenient access to urban amenities.
+New Territory is a 3,200-acre planned community in Sugar Land, offering a unique lifestyle about 30 minutes from the heart of Houston.
+Originally pecan groves and sugar cane fields, this area has been transformed into a flourishing residential haven for approximately 17,000 residents living in 42 distinct neighborhoods.
+The landscape is characterized by more than 450 acres of parks, seven fishable lakes, and mature trees, creating a verdant and inviting environment.
+This thoughtfully designed community delivers a comprehensive living experience with easy access to urban conveniences.

 Overview of New Territory Neighborhood